 \begin{definition} Define $\pi: \tilde{U} \to U$ in $\mathcal{E}$ to be a fibration between fibrant objects corresponding to the universal map $\tilde{\mathbf{u}} \to \mathbf{u}$ in $\mathcal{C}$.
 This means that $\pi$ is equivalent to the morphism $Hom(-,\tilde{\mathbf{u}}) \to Hom(-,\mathbf{u})$ in the previous sense. \end{definition}

-In a locally cartesian closed category, it is possible to construct an object \textit{representing} the isomorphism between two objects (in the sense that, for instance, the object $\mathbf{Iso}(A,B)$ has global elements which are naturally bijective with the set of isomorphisms between $A$ and $B$).
+In a locally cartesian closed category, it is possible to construct an object \textit{representing} the isomorphism between two objects (in the sense that, for instance, the object $\mathbf{Iso}(A,B)$ has global elements which are naturally in bijection with the set of isomorphisms between $A$ and $B$).

-In a suitable model category, a similar construction, though more sophisticated, can be carried out to represent not just isomorphisms but weak equivalences in general.
+In a suitable model category, a similar construction, though more sophisticated, can be carried out to represent, not just isomorphisms, but (structured) weak equivalences in general.
 The construction of such an object is detailed in Section 4 of \cite{shulman2013}.
-We record the corresponding result in the following lemma.
+We record the corresponding result in the lemma below.